-Landed is hitting the road this fall...bringing down payment support to educators in both the Los Angeles and Denver Metro Areas.
+Landed is hitting the road this fall...bringing our down payment program to educators in both the Los Angeles and Denver Metro Areas.
 Over the last decade, these cities have seen an unprecedented increase in housing costs.
-Educators and other essential workers in these regions are struggling to envision a future in their communities, as homeownership slips farther and farther out of reach.
+Educators, school employees, and other essential workers in these regions are struggling to envision a future in their communities, as homeownership slips farther and farther out of reach.
 That’s why tools like Landed are critical for helping educators stay in the communities they serve.
-In this post, we take a closer look at the recent housing trends impacting Los Angeles and Denver as well as the innovative partners and co-collaborators helping us bring Landed to their communities.
+In this post, we take a closer look at the recent housing trends impacting Los Angeles and Denver, as well as the innovative partners and co-collaborators helping us bring Landed to their communities.

 Educators are feeling this crunch.
 A recent Redfin study notes that only 7.1% of homes in Los Angeles are currently affordable to teachers.
 While this statistic may seem encouraging compared to San Francisco’s paltry 0.2%, the rate of change has been astounding.
 In the last year alone, median sale prices have jumped 9%, reaching an all-time high.